Woot Woot #PitchWars 2017!!!!

 - Diversity be it the author, characters of color, LBGQT, characters with a disability.
 But I ask that your diverse characters be well thought out, respectfully represented, and have a good reason to be in the story.

-I’m really looking forward to Pitch Wars 2016!
-Hope you consider me as a mentor and happy hunting!!
+I’m really looking forward to Pitch Wars 2017!
+Hope you consider me as a mentor.
+Happy hunting!!